 To be eligible for the competition, the entrant must be the primary author of the submitted paper and the work must have been performed while the author was a student.
 As such, recent graduates may still be eligible.
 Entrants will present their papers in the AFM technical sessions, where judges will also be in attendance.
 To enter the competition, the "Student Paper Competition" option must be selected instead of "Technical Manuscript" when submitting a manuscript via the conference website.
 Note that when entering the Student Paper Competition, the paper is still published and scheduled within the technical sessions, as normal.
-Papers are due by the regular final manuscript deadline (04 December 2023).
-All papers with a student as primary author are encouraged to participate in the competition.
+Papers are due by the regular final manuscript deadline (2 December 2024).